ewels/rich-codex/README.md

-# rich-codex
+# rich-codex ⚡️📖⚡️

-This GitHub Action generates screengrab images of a terminal window containing code snippets or outputs from commands.
+A command-line tool and GitHub Action to generate screengrab images of a terminal window containing code snippets or outputs from commands.

-It uses the Python library [rich](https://github.com/textualize/rich) and also the command line tool [rich-cli](https://github.com/textualize/rich-cli/).

 It can be configured in three different ways: